GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 We are going to obtain a persistence creating a crontab task that executes a root shell every minute
 ![[Pasted image 20250512192954.png]]

-After searching thoroughly, we found an interesting file
+After searching thoroughly, we find an interesting file and create a Python server to download it
 ![[Pasted image 20250512193149.png]]

 https://github.com/sosdave/KeyTabExtract.git